benthevining/Limes/programs/file_util/README.md

 ```
 FileUtil ls [<directory>]
 ```
-The additional `<directory>` argument is optional; if ommitted, this command lists the contents of the current working directory.
+The additional `<directory>` argument is optional; if omitted, this command lists the contents of the current working directory.

 ### `mkdir`: Create a directory
 ```